OathWall

 Create a new application

-Click New Application, give it a name (e.g. My Game Auth), and click Create.
-The name is shown to players on the OAuth consent screen.
+Click New Application, give it a name, and click Create.

 3